Charity crisis: Do you know what to do when something goes wrong?

 Reach out, get some help, and grapple with the challenges you face before it is too late.

-Felicia Willow is a charity consultant and Action Planning Associate specialising in small-to-medium charities.
+Felicia Willow is a charity consultant and Action Planning Consultant specialising in small-to-medium charities.
 She is expert in crisis management and advice, charitable governance, organisational effectiveness and strategic planning.
 Felicia can be contacted at Action Planning by clicking the link below